Applications of cone structures to the anisotropic rheonomic Huygens' principle: General setting and Huygens' principle

 \begin{conv} In what follows, we will work with the manifold $M=\R\times N$ endowed with the cone structure $\C$ determined by a cone triple $(\Omega=dt, T=\partial/\partial t,F)$, where $F$ is a Finsler metric on Ker$(dt)$ (so, identifiable with a $t$-dependent Finsler metric on $N$).
 Thus, $\C$ is also determined by the Lorentz-Finsler metric $G=dt^2-F^2$ (whose lack of smoothness in the direction $\partial/\partial t$ becomes irrelevant) with fundamental tensor $g^G=dt^2-g^F$ in \eqref{eq:rel_g_gF}.

-For global properties, we will assume only that $(M=\R\times N, \C)$ is globally hyperbolic with Cauchy hypersurfaces $\{t=t_0\}$ (which is not restrictive for modelling).
-For convenience, we will assume $N\subset \R^n$, which is restrictive neither for local computations nor for modelling.
+For global properties, we will assume only that $(M=\R\times N, \C)$ is globally hyperbolic with Cauchy hypersurfaces $\{t=t_0\}$ (which is not restrictive for modeling).
+For convenience, we will assume $N\subset \R^n$, which is restrictive neither for local computations nor for modeling.

 Causal curves $\hat{\gamma}$ in $M$ will be assumed $t$-parametrized and then written $\hat{\gamma}(t)=(t,\gamma(t)), t\in I (\subset \R)$, thus future-directed. \end{conv}